AI licensing

 What is it

 Generative AI has emerged as a dominant new technology, powering products and services and attracting sizeable investments.
 The large language models (LLMs) underpinning these systems are developed using vast amounts of existing content, including copyright works which are being used without consent, credit or compensation.
+The UK government launched a consultation on AI and copyright running from 19 December 2024 to February 25 2025 covering many of these issues that ALCS responded to.

 Rich and diverse human creativity is invaluable socially, culturally and also economically given the huge financial and soft power dividends generated by the UK’s creative industries.
 It is essential that UK and international policy creates a mediated balance between supporting human creativity and enabling useful technologies to develop.
 A recent report by the Culture, Media & Sport Committee identified the need to address the current imbalance: